EOSgithub/linked-blog-starter-md/Secret Rituals of the Dragonlords.md

 ---
 # Dirge of the Dragonlord
+*Level 3 Necromancy Ritual*

+**Casting Time:** 1 hour
+**Range:** Touch
+**Components:** V, M (an offering of gems and coins worth at least 1,000 gp, which the spell consumes.)
+**Duration:** Instantaneous.

+You return a dead Dragon that has been bonded to a Dragonlord back to life.
+The dragon returns to life with 1 hit point.
+All of the dragon's mortal wounds are closed, and any missing body parts are restored.

+This spell also neutralizes any poisons and cures nonmagical diseases that affected the dragon at the time it died.
+This spell doesn’t, however, remove magical diseases, curses, or similar effects; if these aren’t first removed prior to casting the spell, they take effect when the dragon returns to life.

 ---
+## Extra Info

-The easiest way to bond to a dragon is to locate an unhatched dragon egg and spend 3d6 days nurturing it in ideal conditions so that it hatches, for example:
+The easiest way to bond to a dragon is to somehow locate an unhatched dragon egg and spend 3d6 days nurturing it in ideal conditions so that it hatches, for example:
 - Copper.
 The egg must be coated in acid.
 This can be done with non-magical acid once a day, or by using spells such as [acid splash](http://localhost:5000/spells.html#acid%20splash_phb) once a day.
 - Brass.
 The egg must be kept hot.
 Hot coals work, or keeping it in a smithy's furnace, as does using spells such as [fire bolt](http://localhost:5000/spells.html#fire%20bolt_phb).
 - Bronze.
 The egg must be exposed to the sky for 12 hours a day or suffused with electricity once a day.
 The [shocking grasp](http://localhost:5000/spells.html#shocking%20grasp_phb) spell could be used.